w3c/epub-specs/.github/ISSUE_TEMPLATE/10-epub-a11y.md

 ---
-name: EPUB Accessibility 1.1
+name: EPUB Accessibility
-about: Issue related to the “EPUB Accessibility 1.1” Recommendation
+about: Issue related to the “EPUB Accessibility” Recommendation
 title: ''
 labels: Spec-Accessibility
 assignees: ''

 ---

-## Issue on the [“EPUB Accessibility 1.1”](https://www.w3.org/TR/epub-a11y-11/) Recommendation
+## Issue on the [“EPUB Accessibility”](https://www.w3.org/TR/epub-a11y/) Recommendation

 If appropriate, include the relevant section.